 The backrest is higher than the Crazy Creek version and the aluminum frame is more supportive, especially if you are on the taller or heavier side.

-Try to store them out of the elements when possible, and clean with a mild soap and warm water.
-Regular checks for signs of wear and tear like fraying webbing straps or loosened stitching can also help fix a problem before it gets too big!
+Regular checks for signs of wear and tear like fraying webbing straps or loosened stitching can also help fix a problem before it is too late.

 A good canoe seat basically installs itself.
-They are custom made to fit the traditional bench seats found in most canoes.
+They are custom-made to fit the traditional bench seats found in most canoes.
 Both the Crazy Creek and GCI models have a dual buckle strap system that go under the original canoe seat and connect.

 FAQs in Relation to Best Canoe Seat